Politics, Policy and Government

 The Economic Report of the President (Executive Office)

 The Executive Office of the United States provides an on-line copy of the Economic Report of the President.
-The report, available in PDF, offers a detailed analysis of the President's economic plan for the coming year.
+The report, available in ASCII text and PDF, offers a detailed analysis of the President's economic plan for the coming year.
 The site also includes links to previous economic reports dating back to 1995.
 Statistical tables are available in spreadsheet (.xls) format.

 The Hotline from National Journal (UW-Madison Subscription) (National Journal)